Profunctor Optics, a Categorical Update: Examples of optics

-We can further generalize Definition~\ref{def:lens} if we allow the \textit{context} over which we take the coend to be an algebra for a fixed monad.
-The motivation is that lenses with a context like this appear to have direct applications in programming; for instance, Boisseau's \textit{achromatic lens}~\cite[\S 5.2]{boisseau17} is a particular case of this definition.
-These \textit{algebraic lenses} should not be confused with the previous \textit{monadic lenses} in Definition~\ref{def:monadiclens}.
+We can further generalize \Cref{def:lens} if we allow the \textit{context} over which we take the coend to be an algebra for a fixed monad.
+The motivation is that lenses with a context like this appear to have direct applications in programming; for instance, the \textit{achromatic lenses} of \cite{boisseau18} are a particular case of this definition.
+These \textit{algebraic lenses} should not be confused with the previous \textit{monadic lenses} in \Cref{def:monadiclens}.